-- 2.1 Residential Sector Fifteen covers part of the area of the East Ridge Residential Precinct (Plan No. 007).
-It is bounded by Residential Sector Eleven and Sector Fourteen (Plan No. 007-1000 and 007-3000) to the south, Residential Sector Twelve (Plan No. 007-2000) to the west, future urban residential development to the north and Mango Hill Village to the east.
+- 2.1 Residential Sector Fourteen covers part of the area of the East Ridge Residential Precinct (Plan No. 007).
+It is bounded by Residential Sector Eleven (Plan No. 007-1000) and future urban residential development to the north-west, Mango Hill Village to the east and the North-South Arterial Road to the south.
 The sector forms part of the Urban Residential Area land use element.
-The location of the sector within the precinct is shown on Figure 2. - 2.2 The area of the sector is 3.4 hectares.
-After dedication of land for roads and parks the residential area will be approximately 2.45 hectares. - 2.3 The plan in Figure 3 shows the final boundaries of the Urban Residential Area land use element relative to this sector.
+The location of the sector within the precinct is shown on Figure 2. - 2.2 The area of the sector is 5.4 hectares.
+After dedication of land for roads and parks the residential area will be approximately 3 hectares. - 2.3 The plan in Figure 3 shows the final boundaries of the Urban Residential Area land use element relative to this sector.
 The Proposed Metes and Bounds Description of the sector is provided in Annexure A.